adaptyteam/adapty-docs/versioned_docs/version-3.0/add-remote-config-locale.md

 />
 </Zoom>

-1. Choose which lines should or should not be translated.
-If some lines should not be translated, unselect them by clicking the violet mark.
-A violet mark above all lines works as select/clear all.
-   We recommend unchecking lines with IDs, URLs, and variables, otherwise ChatGPT may translate them as well.
+1. Select the lines to translate.
+It's a good idea to uncheck lines with IDs, URLs, and variables to prevent AI from translating them.

-3. Choose the languages to which you want to translate automatically.
+3. Select the languages for translation.

    <Zoom>
      <img src={require('./img/localization-table-language.webp').default}